 • The sworn translator

-• A notary based in the Netherlands
+• A notary established in the Netherlands or in another EEA Member State

 Translations